preset-io/ai18n/README.md

 AI-generated translations are added incrementally.
 You have full control over merging them into your `.po` files based on your needs.

+From an operational standpoint, we recommend that you commit the `ai18n.yml` file along with your po files.
+It contains the latest state of everything `ai18n`-related, including what's in your .po files, AI-generated translations from previous runs, and all sorts of relevant metadata.

 ## Usage